Characteristics of microservices, best practices of microservice architecture, and tips for developers.

 Creating a style guide is one of the best ways to ensure that microservices and APIs remain consistent across your entire application.
 You can use OpenAPI to create a style guide to suggest how endpoints, requests, responses, and fields should be implemented.
 And you can design contracts for your APIs that explain how the APIs will behave.
 You could also use a linting tool like Spectral to enforce the style guide by linting your OpenAPI documents.

 You can save yourself a lot of time by reusing components across APIs, and to some extent, microservices.
-Microservices are autonomous and loosely coupled, but they sometimes share the same objects.
+Microservices are autonomous and loosely coupled, but they sometimes share some functionality.
 With OpenAPI, you can define reusable components in one place and reuse object definitions across your APIs.
 The approach works similarly to the libraries of functions and object definitions provided in SDKs and languages.
 A typical example would be a single definition of a 'User' that holds information about an employee’s access privileges, location, or organizational role.
 All microservices would refer to that single source of truth for the User, reducing complexity when employees’ roles change.

 Ready to get started with microservices?
-Then sign up for a free account to see how Stoplight can help you follow microservices best practices and build consistent, high-quality APIs.
+Then sign up for a free account to see how Stoplight can help you follow best practices and build consistent, high-quality APIs and microservices.